-- Before the first day of classes - 100% refund - Within the first week of classes and 100% refund before add/drop period - By the end of second week of classes 80% refund - By the end of third week of classes 60% refund - By the end of fourth week of classes 40% refund - By the end of fifth week of classes 25% refund - After the end of the fifth week No refund - b.
-Withdrawal from Mitchell College shall entitle the studentto are fund of tuition, room and/or board, breakage deposit, less the advance deposit for that semester.
-This refund will be calculated based on the above-referenced schedule. - c.
-Enrollment period is defined as the first day of classes to the last day of final exams within a semester. - d.
-Any student who receives Title IV (federal student aid) and withdraws from the college will have their federal aid prorated for up to 60 percent of the enrollment period.
-After the 60 percent point in the period of enrollment there are no unearned funds.
-Title IV funds must be returned no later than 45 days from the determined date of the student's withdrawal. - e.
-If the student was awarded a MVP Scholarship and it has not been earned, the award will be reversed and the amount owed would be the student's responsibility. - f.
-Institutional aid will be calculated using Mitchell College's refund policy. - g.
-All other outside grants and scholarships will be refunded based on the guidelines of the grantors. - h.
-Registration fees are not refundable unless Mitchell College cancels a course. - i.
+- Before the first day of classes 100% refund - Within the first week of classes and 100% refund before add/drop period - By the end of second week of classes 80% refund - By the end of third week of classes 60% refund - By the end of fourth week of classes 40% refund - By the end of fifth week of classes 25% refund - After the end of the fifth week No refund b.
+Withdrawal from Mitchell College shall entitle the student to a refund of tuition, room and/or board, and learning resource fees, (if applicable) based on the above-referenced schedule.

+c.
+Enrollment period is defined as the first day of classes to the last day of final exams within a semester.

+When a student receives Federal Title IV aid and d. completely withdraws from the college during the semester, the college must calculate the amount of the Tittle IV that the student earned as of the withdrawal date.
+Federal Title IV funds include Federal Pell Grants, Federal Perkins Loan, Federal Parent PLUS loan and other grant or loan assistance authorized by the Title IV of the Higher Education Act, as amended.
+A Title IV schedule is used to determine the amount of funds the student has earned at the time of withdrawal up through the 60% point in the enrollment period.
+After the 60% point in the enrollment period, a student has earned 100% of the TItle IV funds.
+Therefore, no Title IV are returned.
+Unearned portions of the Title IV funds must be returned by the college to the federal government no later than 45 days from the determined date of the student's withdrawal.
+Students will be notified of any balance owed to the college as a result of the refund calculation.

+e.
+If the student was awarded a MVP Scholarship and it has not been earned, the award will be reversed and the amount owed would be the student's responsibility.

+f.
+Institutional aid will be calculated using Mitchell College's refund policy.

+g.
+All other outside grants and scholarships will be refunded based on the guidelines of the grantors.

+h.
+Registration fees are not refundable unless Mitchell College cancels a course.

+i.
 Any charges for other fees, such as library fees, parking tickets are not eligible for refund.
 Group health insurance is not eligible for pro rata withdrawal credit or tuition withdrawal credit.